spritejs/spritejs/docs/api/sprite.md

 })
 ```

-Texture can have some properties.
+`texture` attribute has some properties.

 * texture properties